twchen88/ct_research/provenance_log.md

 # Provenance Log for Version 2

-This file documents the origin, purpose, and status of source code, notebooks, and datasets that has been refactored from version 1.
-This version contains all the code from completed section of proposal.
+This file documents the origin, purpose, and status of source code, notebooks, and datasets.

-If dates are included in file names, it must be the date when the file is USED (when data is stored, processed, modified, etc), not when the config file is created.

 ---
 ## top-level files